kernelkit/infix/doc/scripting.md

 reboots the unit.

 ```
 ~$ scp backup.json admin@example.local:/tmp/
 ~$ ssh admin@example.local 'sudo sysrepocfg -I /tmp/backup.json -fjson -d startup'
 ~$ ssh admin@example.local 'reboot'
 Connection to switch.local closed by remote host.
 ~$
 ```

+> [!NOTE]
-> Note: admin login credentials (hash) are stored as part of the
+> The login credentials (hash) for the `admin` user are stored as part
-> configuration file.
-When replacing a switch and applying the backed
+> of the configuration file.
+When replacing a switch and applying the
-> up configuration from the former switch, the password on the
+> backed up configuration from the former switch, the password on the
 > replacement unit will also change.

 ### Copy Running to Startup Using sysrepocfg